rick-rodriguez16/technical-writing-articles/javascript-articles/javascript-array-some-method.md

 ### Applying `some()` to sparse arrays

 The `some()` method will not execute its callback function on empty indices in an array.
 These are called sparse arrays. `some()` will not even treat them as undefined.
 For example, the array in Figure 7 is missing an element at index 1.
 The callback function tests to determine if there are any elements that are undefined.
-Since index 1 is empty, `some()` will not test to determine if it is undefined:
+Since index 1 is empty, `some()` will not test it to determine if it is undefined:

 ![In sparse array elements, when the index is empty, the some method will not treat it as undefined](./images/javascript-img/some-sparse-undefined.svg)